I Propose The Potomac

 Go Back to Planting Tobacco in Mount Vernon

-Cross back through Arlington and past Alexandria to Mount Vernon, to George Washington’s own estate.
-Put yourself in the general’s shoes through “Be Washington: It’s Your Turn to Lead,” a first-person interactive experience with introductions to scenarios by Chris Jackson, the actor who played Washington in “Hamilton.”
+For a look behind the scenes at the life that perhaps influenced some of General George Washington’s decisions, cross back through Arlington and past Alexandria to Mount Vernon, Washington’s own estate.
+Here, put yourself in the General’s shoes through “Be Washington: It’s Your Turn to Lead,” a new first-person interactive experience that has introductions to the various scenarios by Chris Jackson, the actor who played Washington in “Hamilton,” plus Alexander Hamilton is represented in the experience as an advisor.

 Metro: Huntington (Yellow), transfer to Fairfax Connector #101 to Mt Vernon.